 The Lumpfish (Cyclopterus lumpus) is feeding on the parasite that causes most of the current problems for the salmon industry.
 Living in a friendly symbiosis along with the salmon in the sea cages, this cleaner fish has become a very important tool in the fight against the parasite.

 Since 2014, Benchmark Genetics has produced Lumpfish fingerlings in Iceland.
 Based on the previous experience of the company in marine species, the farming of lumpfish has been successful.
-It delivers 3 Million juveniles to the Faroes and Icelandic salmon farmers.
+We deliver about 3 Million juveniles to the Faroes and Icelandic salmon farmers on a yearly basis.
 Our lumpfish are robust, with a high tolerance for variable farming temperatures, high survival rates and an excellent appetite for sea lice.

 Production is carried out at our dedicated lumpfish farm in Hafnir, Iceland.
 The farm, originally a fish processing plant and later a fish farm for various marine species such as Atlantic cod, Atlantic halibut and shrimp, has been rebuilt, modified and adapted to the needs of a lumpfish hatchery.